Noise Sculpture: Frequently Asked Questions

 return to the list of questions

-Since the first edition of the book was published in 2006 there have been a number of changes to the featured synthesizers and there is an (PDF) update to the book that is available for download.
-Click here to get Cakewalk Synthesizers: From Presets to Power - Update#2, September 2007.
+If you're still using the first edition of the book was published in 2006 there have been a number of changes to the featured synthesizers and there is an update to the book that is available for download.
+Click here to get Cakewalk Synthesizers: From Presets to Power--Update#2, September 2007.
 However, this update doesn't cover all of the changes that are featured in the second edition of the book, so you should check out the new edition.

 return to the list of questions